nervosnetwork/rfcs/rfcs/0003-ckb-vm/0003-ckb-vm.md

 ## Example

-Here an ERC20 token issuing process will be used as an example.
-Note that the ERC20 implementation used here is simplified here:
+Here a user defined token(UDT) issuing process will be used as an example.
+Note that the UDT implementation used here is simplified here:

 * 64-bit integer is used to store token number instead of 256-bit integer
 * Simple linear array is used instead of hashtable as account data structure.
 A strict upper bound is also used for simplicity